timpalac/angularcustomsearch/README.md

-# Angular Custom Search
+# AngularJS Custom Search
-This application is a simple integration of Angular and Google Custom Search www.google.com/cse to create a JavaScript-powered search tool.
+This application is a simple integration of AngularJS and Google Custom Search www.google.com/cse to create a JavaScript-powered search tool.
 This can be linked to any Custom Search engine and simply requires an API key.

 This demo was for a presentation to 50+ people and pulls data from the sites http://www.alphazeta.com/ and http://www.slackandcompany.com/.
 A live version can be viewed at www.timpalac.com/projects/zetaslack.